-The Library has two categories of governmental funds; the general fund and the nonmajor governmental funds.
+The Library has three categories of governmental funds; the general fund, the Foundation fund, and the nonmajor governmental funds.
 Each fund is presented in a separate column in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures and changes in fund balances.

 The general fund is the primary operating fund of the Library and accounts for all financial resources except those required to be accounted for in another fund.
-The nonmajor governmental funds consist of special revenue and permanent funds that are aggregated and presented in the nonmajor governmental funds column.